The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 "At least 31,000 of the individual and corporate clients included in Appleby's records are U.S. citizens or have U.S. addresses, more than from any other country," the ICIJ said in a statement about the release.
 "Appleby also counted clients from the United Kingdom, China and Canada among its biggest sources of business."

-In Canada, the CBC reports that the names of more than 3,000 Canadian citizens, companies, and other entities appear in the Paradise Papers, including three former prime ministers: Brian Mulroney, Jean Chrétien and Paul Martin.
+The Canadian Broadcasting Corp. reports that the names of more than 3,000 Canadian citizens, companies and other entities appear in the Paradise Papers, including three former prime ministers: Brian Mulroney, Jean Chrétien and Paul Martin.

 Also mentioned is Stephen Bronfman, a key fundraiser for Prime Minister Justin Trudeau.
-Noting that Trudeau has mentioned tax fairness as a priority, the CBC says that Bronfman, a Seagram family heir, and his investment company, Claridge Inc., "were key players linked to a $60-million US offshore trust in the Cayman Islands that may have cost Canadians millions in unpaid taxes."
+Noting that Trudeau has mentioned tax fairness as a priority, the CBC says that Bronfman, a Seagram family heir, and his investment company, Claridge Inc., "were key players linked to a $60 million U.S. offshore trust in the Cayman Islands that may have cost Canadians millions in unpaid taxes."

-More revelations seem likely to come from the Paradise Papers — so far, we're seeing only a sampling of the documents, as the stories that were launched by dozens of collaborating media outlets on Sunday reflect only the data's highlights.
+More revelations seem likely to come from the Paradise Papers — so far, we're seeing only a sampling of the documents; the stories that were launched by dozens of collaborating media outlets on Sunday reflect only the data's highlights.
 A member of the ICIJ's data team says the group will release "the full structured data from the Paradise Papers investigation in the coming weeks."

 As for the timeline described in the leaked documents, the ICIJ says the records date back to 1950 and run forward to 2016.